 In this guide, we’re going to look at what the Recycle Bin is and how you can use it.

-Restoring Files From The Recycle Bin.
+How To Restore Files From The Recycle Bin.

-If you need to restore a file or folder from the Recycle Bin, double left-click its icon on your desktop.
+To restore a file or folder from the Recycle Bin, double left-click its icon on your desktop.

 If you can’t see the icon on your Desktop, you can search for it.
 Click the Start button and then type recycle bin.

-Get Your Recycle Bin Icon Back.
+How To Get Your Recycle Bin Icon Back.

 Once you’re inside the bin, it works exactly the same as any other folder on your computer.